Concurrency is working on multiple things at the same time. In Python, concurrency can be reached in several ways:

-If your software is CPU bound, you can often rewrite your code in such a way that you can use more processors at the same time.
+If your software is CPU-bound, you can often rewrite your code in such a way that you can use more processors at the same time.
 This way, you can linearly scale the execution speed.
-This type of concurrency is called parallelism, and you can use it in Python too, despite the GIL.
+This type of concurrency is what we call parallelism, and you can use it in Python too, despite the GIL.

 Not all algorithms can be made to run in parallel.
 It is impossible to parallelize a recursive algorithm, for example.
 But there’s almost always an alternative algorithm that can work in parallel just fine.